ibm-cloud-docs/security-compliance/credentials.md

 6. Enter the criteria that you want to use.

   Criteria specifies the conditions for when a credential can be used.
 For example, for a specific VPC, a specific IP, or a set of IP ranges.

-  If you enable a control that measures a specific number of days, it is monitored by using Activity Tracker.
-You must create a new credential using Activity Tracker's GUID and Service_key as the username and password.
-Then, map the credential to a specific collector by using the format AT=<resource_guid>.
-  {: note}

 7. Select the credentials that you want to use.
 8. Optional: Select a **Proxy**.